 Trust and safety are crucial for the success of any online retailer or marketplace.
 The INFORM Consumers Act is designed with protecting consumers and maintaining their trust in your platform in mind.
 Your first step is to ensure sellers are representing themselves correctly as a signal for continued ethical behavior on your platform.
 And Tessera’s ID Match can help.

 How to take action and prepare for the INFORM Consumers Act

 Online marketplace providers can partner with Tessera Data to tackle the compliance requirements of the INFORM Consumers Act.
 By leveraging our industry-leading IDV offerings and further validation through our national criminal records database, retailers can create a safer online environment where consumers can make purchases with confidence, reducing instances of counterfeit or potentially harmful products.

 We’re here to help make your transition to compliance under the new INFORM Consumers Act seamless and stress-free.
-Get in touch with our Sales team via the form below to learn more about our leading ID and driver’s license verification products as well as our national criminal database APIs.
+Get in touch with our Sales team to learn more about our leading ID and driver’s license verification products as well as our national criminal database APIs.